G0RELLA/gorella_overview/_sources/overview.md

 application of empirical research methods) among students.
 We believe that is partly due to the rapid development of scientific methods.
-On the other hand, our experience shows that the "old-way" of teaching scientific methods allows one to pay only limited attention is paid to topics such as:
+On the other hand, our experience shows that the "old-way" of teaching scientific methods allows one to pay only limited attention to topics such as:
 - the individual development of contemporary and practice-oriented scientific "hard" (e.g. programming skills, application of tools) and "soft" skills